You can apply for concealed handgun permits and renewals at two of the Sheriff’s offices. Please do not bring your weapon.

 If you are a Douglas County Resident and currently have a Douglas County Permit, within 90 days before your permit expires, you’ll be mailed a renewal application and an affidavit of continued firearms qualification.
 Complete them and have your signature notarized on both forms.
 You can also wait to sign and notarize the forms at the Sheriff’s Office for a $5 fee.

-If you are a Douglas County Resident and currently have a permit issued from another county, within 90 days before your permit expires you may pick up the renewal application at the Sheriff’s Office in Castle Rock Monday through Friday, 0r at the Highlands Ranch Substation on Wednesdays only.
+If you are a Douglas County Resident and currently have a permit issued from another county, within 90 days before your permit expires you may pick up the renewal application at the Sheriff’s Office in Castle Rock Monday through Friday, 0r at the Highlands Ranch Substation on Tuesday, Wednesday and Thursday.
 The affidavit of continued firearms qualification will need to be notarized.
 You can have the form notarized here at the Sheriff’s Office for a $5 fee.

 When you bring valid proof of military service at the time of the application submission, Douglas County Sheriff’s Office (DCSO) will waive DCSO fees.
 Note: CBI fees will still be collected.